But what is the biggest culprit contributing to small business failure? Not surprisingly, it’s a lack of revenue.

-When you publish content online that helps educate your ideal customers and find you, the content continues working for you long after you wind down for the day.
-And, as you add to this content, your online presence grows steadily stronger.
 For small businesses, the fact that content never sleeps and continues working, gathering prospects and leads, even while you sleep, is only one of the many perks.

 Shorten sales cycles: You can create sales enablement content designed to close deals faster.
 This is what we call assignment selling, where sales reps use educational content about products and services to resolve concerns and answer prospects’ questions before they get closer to making a purchase.

 Establish thought leadership: This is where you showcase your subject matter experts (SMEs), which could be you or someone you hire who knows your products and services inside and out.
 When SMEs write your content or appear in your videos, your prospects will learn so much more — and the more people learn from you, the more they trust your business and feel comfortable buying from you.